ndonfris/fish-lsp/README.md

 </details>

-Feel free to setup the project in any [fish-lsp-client](https://github.com/ndonfris/fish-lsp/wiki/Client-Configurations) of your choice, or [submit a PR](https://github.com/ndonfris/fish-lsp-language-clients/pulls) for new configurations.

 ### Server Configuration <ins><i>(Optional)</i></ins> <a href="server-configuration" />

 Specific functionality for the server can be set independently from the client.
 The server allows for both [environment variables](#environment-variables) and [command flags](#command-flags) to customize how specific server processes are started.